 A14.1.2 Simulation parameters for AMS

-The AMS OOB emissions inside the target range 22.21-22.31 GHz was calculated from Figure A1-1 in Annex 1. .
+The AMS OOB emissions inside the target range 22.21-22.31 GHz was calculated from Figure A1-1 in Annex 1.

-With respect to the data networks above the clouds scenario, the operational altitude of the AMS systems was 10 km and the antenna pattern was omnidirectional with maximum gain of 3 dB.
-With respect to the wildfire observation scenario, the operational altitude of the flight systems were 0.1 km and antenna pattern were omni-directional.
-The ground systems for this scenario utilized an omnidirectional pattern.
+AMS system selection as well as operational altitude, and horizontal link distances for each scenario are selected from guidance by Table 6-1 as well as antenna characteristics via Table A1-2.

 The 22.21-22.5 GHz EESS (passive) analysis of this study will focus on current available representative characteristics of AMS systems within this frequency range.
-If the deployment densities are significantly different from the assumed values, the simulation will need an update to verify co-existence potential.
+If the deployment densities are significantly different from the values referenced in section 7 of this Report, the simulation will need an update to verify co-existence potential.
 The calculation methodology from section A14.1.1 is inherited for consideration of aggregated emission reception.

 This analysis assumes the band edge reduction and incursion into the OOB region as described in section A1.1 and Figure A1-1.
-This equates to -10.3 dB FDR (Channel 1) and -47.0 dB FDR (Channel 2) in the EESS (passive) frequency band of 22.21 to 22.31 GHz.
+This equates to -10.3 dB FDR (Channel 1, 50 MHz) and -45.83 dB FDR (Channel 2, 50 MHz) in the EESS (passive) frequency band of 22.21 to 22.31 GHz.
 If more than two channels are utilized by a scenario (e.g. scenario 6.5), then channels further away from the band edge than the two immediately adjacent band are subject to even more FDR and will have significantly less impact on observed interference power in-band of the EESS passive than the nearest two to the band edge.
 If the FDR is lower than the presumed value, the simulation and co-existence may have to be revaluated.
+It noted that the intended allocation of AMS frequency segments within the 22-22.21 GHz is not limited to the band edge cases.
+However, for this study it is the objective to determine the maximum density of AMS systems operational near the band edge (within 100 MHz of the edge), which can be supported and simultaneously protecting incumbent EESS systems in the neighboring band.

 A14.1.3 Simulation parameters of EESS (passive)

-The operational altitude of the EESS sensor and antenna pattern are described in A4.4.1 and A4.4.2 and are 833 km and Recommendation ITU-R RS.1813-1 respectively.
+The operational altitude of the EESS (passive) sensor and antenna pattern are described in section A4.4.1 and A4.4.2 and are 833 km and Recommendation ITU-R RS.1813-1 respectively.

 The analysis band for this study is 22.21-22.31 GHz centered at 22.26 GHz.
 An AMS emission center frequency of 22 160 MHz, 50 MHz from the band edge, with a 100 MHz bandwidth was chosen to be in line with the EESS (passive) protection criteria of -169 dBW/100 MHz.
 Subsequent channels incorporate a 50 MHz offset further away from the band edge to accommodate channel assignment specific to AMS scenarios.
 Analysis was done along the band edge to determine the level of unwanted emissions into the EESS (passive) band.
-Table A14-1 gives the rest simulation parameters that were assumed for this simulation.
+Table A14-1 below gives the rest simulation parameters that were assumed for this simulation.

 Table A14-1